Tina Kotek

-As an openly lesbian woman, Kotek has made history several times through her electoral success.
-She became the first openly lesbian woman elected speaker of a U.S. state house in 2013, and was the longest-serving Speaker of the Oregon House of Representatives.
-In 2022, she became one of the first two openly lesbian women (alongside Maura Healey) and the co-third openly LGBT person (alongside Healey and after Kate Brown and Jared Polis) elected governor of a U.S. state, as well as the third woman elected governor of Oregon (after Barbara Roberts and Brown).
+Kotek became the first openly lesbian woman elected speaker of a U.S. state house in 2013.
+She is the longest-serving speaker of the Oregon House of Representatives, having served for nine years.
+She was elected governor of Oregon in 2022, becoming one of the first two openly lesbian women and the third openly LGBT person elected governor of a U.S. state, as well as the third woman elected governor of Oregon.

+Throughout her time in elected office, Kotek has championed legislation to increase housing production in Oregon to alleviate the state's housing crisis.
+In 2019, she spearheaded legislation to make Oregon the first state to remove single-family-exclusive zoning across the state, permitting duplexes, triplexes, and fourplexes in residential neighborhoods previously zoned exclusively for single-family homes.
+In 2024, her top legislative priority as governor was putting $376 million toward housing production, as well as easing the rules for housing development.

 Early life and education

-Christine "Tina" Kotek was born on September 30, 1966, in York, Pennsylvania, to Jerry Albert Kotek and Florence (née Matich).
+Kotek was born on September 30, 1966, in York, Pennsylvania, to Jerry Albert Kotek and Florence (née Matich).
 Her father was of Czech ancestry and her mother's parents were Slovenes.
 Her grandfather František Kotek was a baker from Týnec nad Labem.

 Kotek graduated second in her class from Dallastown Area High School.
 She attended Georgetown University, but left without graduating.
 She then worked in commercial diving and as a travel agent.

 In 1987, Kotek moved to Oregon.
 She earned a Bachelor of Science degree in religious studies from the University of Oregon in 1990.
 She then studied at the University of Washington, earning a master's degree in international studies and comparative religion.